littleosbook/littleosbook/the_road_to_user_mode.md

 Where do we get the external program from?
 Somehow we need to load the code we want to execute into memory.
-More feature-complete operating systems usually have drivers and file systems that enable them load the software from a CD-ROM drive, a hard disk or other persistent media.
+More feature-complete operating systems usually have drivers and file systems that enable them to load the software from a CD-ROM drive, a hard disk or other persistent media.

 Instead of creating all these drivers and file systems we will use a